 The sewage produced in urban areas consists of waste water, industrial effluent, and storm water, which may enter sewers through faulty or damaged manholes.
 The inadequate capacity of existing treatment plants results in the disposal of untreated sewage.
-This given site is supplied with sewer line; however the proponent will apply for expansion of the sewer line from the KIWASCO
+This given site is not supplied with sewer line; the proponent intend to construct a small waste water treatment plant and bio-digesters to manage waste water, (attached drawings in annex)